 - Ice cream made in front of us using liquid nitrogen at Science Cream.

 - The Cardiff Hilton‘s location was ideal.

-Our first stop was Bath, an old Roman town turned spa resort in the 1290s for the likes of Jane Austin.
+Our first stop was Bath, an old Roman town where they used the area’s springs to make baths around 60 AD.
+In the 17th century it became a popular Georgian spa town.
 The town is very busy, but quite picturesque.
 Strangely the scent of the town is curry.
 The U.K. really does have lovely Indian food and I’ve been told curry is a secondary unofficial national food.
 This is a beautiful little town and I wish I had a whole day just to spend here.
 I will return and do this in a couple of years when I return to England for Wimbledon.

 - The historic Baths after which the town was named where you can learn about it Roman origin and even try the water.